Jeff Award: History

 Originally chartered to recognize only Equity productions, the Jeff Awards established the Non-Equity Wing in 1973 to reward achievement in non-union theatre.

 The Joseph Jefferson Awards Committee evolved in response to a search by Chicago actors for a way to honor local theatre talent.
 In 1968, the Midwest Advisory Committee of Actors' Equity appointed member Felix Shuman to find a means of gaining recognition for actors working in the city.
 Joined by actors Guy Barile, Aviva Crane and June Travis Friedlob, Shuman identified and recruited twenty-four individuals active in education, business and social affairs.
 These individuals originally met for a luncheon at the Ivanhoe Theatre and went on to become the Joseph Jefferson Awards Committee under the first Chairmanship of Henry G. Plitt.
 Among the original members were three theatre supporters who would be active Jeff members two decades later—Morton Ries, Judith Sagan and Joseph Wolfson.
 The charter of the Jeff Committee today continues to honor excellence in the Chicago theatre community.

 The first annual Jeff Awards ceremony was held in the Guildhall of the Ambassador West Hotel on October 6, 1969.
 It was attended by 175 people.
 Six awards were bestowed on the productions of seven theatres.
 In 1973 the Awards night was first telecast by CBS.
 During that same year, the Jeff Committee extended its coverage and recognition to include the productions of non-Equity theatres through the creation of a Non-Equity Wing of the Joseph Jefferson Awards Committee.
 Only five non-Equity theatres had productions judged in that first season, and three awards were presented the following fall.
 Currently these awards are given at a separate Non-Equity Wing Awards Night each spring.

+The Chicago Tribune said in 2025 that the number of Jeff Award nominations had ballooned in recent years.